Please join us every first Tuesday of the month for our parent engagement.

 Things To Do:

-- Take a walk or drive around a different community totally different from what you are accustomed to and discuss differences and similarities with your child.
+- Take a walk or drive around a community that is totally different from what you are accustomed to and discuss differences and similarities with your child.

 This unit will be addressing the following standards: